FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe_matched.md

 #### In case of adding new fields :

 Please check the official format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  specifications to avoid redundancy and possible incompatibilities.

 ### Step 8: Submit VCF file to EVA

-Once the metadata and data has been format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ted according to the specifications above, make sure that the resulting VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) file complies with VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) specifications.
+Once the metadata and data has been format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ted according to the specifications above, make sure that the resulting VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) file complies with VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) specifications.
 For that purpose, we propose the [VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) validator tool on GitHub](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/EBIvariation/vcf-validator)